finos/common-domain-model/README.md

 ## CDM Design Principles and Development Guidelines

-Contributions to the CDM have to comply with a set of [Design Principles](docs/design-principles.md) to be in line with the [CDM Development Guidelines](https://cdm.finos.org/docs/contribution).
+Contributions to the CDM must comply with a set of [Design Principles](docs/design-principles.md) to be in line with the [CDM Development Guidelines](https://cdm.finos.org/docs/contribution).

 ## Getting involved